Revised webCAPE Testing Guidelines.

 - Follow the procedures at the particular Testing Center you attend.
 Some colleges handle walk-ins, but others may not.
 Please check with the college Testing Center ahead of time.

-- If you are new to City Colleges of Chicago, you may take webCAPE on the same day you take the COMPASS test.
+- If you are new to City Colleges of Chicago, you may take webCAPE on the same day you take the CCC Placement Test.

-- If you have already taken the COMPASS Placement Test, you must take the webCAPE Placement Exam during the posted hours for the Testing Center at the college.
+- If you have already taken the CCC Placement Test, you must take the webCAPE Placement Exam during the posted hours for the Testing Center at the college.

 How much do webCAPE Placement Exams cost?